Healthy Homemade Granola Bars: Soft, Chewy, and Easy to Make

 Depending on what we have in our fridge and pantry, I’ll add ingredients like almond butter, sunflower seeds, white chocolate chips, dark mini chocolate chips, mashed up granola mixture, pumpkin seeds, seed butter, date paste, peanut butter, or rice krispies.

-If my 11-month-old baby is eating them too, I am sure to only include soft chewy fixings that are in smaller pieces so that they are not a choking hazard.
+If my 11-month-old baby is eating them too, I am sure to only include soft chewy fixings in smaller pieces so they are not a choking hazard.

 It can be hard to find good on-the-go snacks for babies and young toddlers other than store-bought plastic-wrapped ones.
 These homemade bars are easy to pack up though and are the perfect healthy snack for little ones.